Orioles squander five-run lead, lose fourth straight game, 9-8 to Royals

 The Orioles bullpen had to account for 10 1/3 innings over the three-game series, including 4 2/3 innings Sunday.

 After the Orioles cut the Kansas City lead to 8-7 in the seventh, right-hander Mychal Givens allowed a homer to Butera to open the bottom of the seventh.
+On a 1-2 count, Givens left a slider over the plate that Butera hit over the left-field fence.